Printer Paper Jam Error — False Jams, Sensor Faults, and Feed Mechanism Issues

 Problem: Paper jam caused by internal obstruction not visible externally

-What this turned out to be: A hidden obstruction located near internal sensor areas.
+What this turned out to be: The jam was being caused by a hidden obstruction located deeper inside the machine, near the internal sensor area, where it was not visible during routine inspection.

 How this played out: Once the obstruction was removed, the error disappeared and printing resumed normally.